Close Menu

 • Worksite changes.
 Changing position of your computer keyboard or making other positions changes can help ease your symptoms.

 • Exercise.
 Stretching and exercise that strengthens your wrist can be helpful in people whose symptoms have gotten better.
-You can do these exercises with a physical therapist.

 • Surgery.
 Your doctor can perform surgery to fix your carpal tunnel syndrome.